Tracing Kernel Functions: How the illumos AMD64 FBT Provider Intercepts Function Calls

 The invoptrap Handler

-handler is actually a front for the
+The brktrap handler is actually a front for the

-real workhorse: the invoptrap
+real workhorse: the invoptrap handler.
+Different

 providers use different methods of trapping into the DTrace

 framework.
-Some use INT3
+Some use INT3 (#BP), others use

-the LOCK
+the LOCK prefix (0xFO) incorrectly

 in order to force an invalid operation fault (#UD).
 I’m not